 - Sunflowers didn’t originate in Europe they were cultivated in North America, when they were developed for oil, food, medicine and dye.
 Then, they were exported to the rest of the world by Spanish conquistadors around 1500.

 - Peter the Great was so fascinated by the sunny flowers he saw in the Netherlands that he took some back to Russia.
 They became popular when people discovered that sunflower seed oil was not banned during Lent, unlike the other oils the Russian Orthodox Church banned its patrons from consuming.
 By the 19th century, the country was planting 2 million acres of sunflowers every year.

 - The flowers not only look like the sun, they need a lot of it.
 They grow best with about 6-8 hours a day.
 Flowers planted too close together will compete and not blossom to their full potential.

--Each sunflower’s head is made of smaller flowers.
-The petals we see around the outside are called ray florets, and they cannot reproduce.
-But the disc florets in the middle, where the seeds develop, have both male and female sex organs, and each produce a seed.
+- Each sunflower’s head is made of smaller flowers.
+The petals around the outside are called ray florets but they cannot reproduce.
+So the disc florets in the middle, where the seeds develop, have both male and female sex organs, and each produce a seed.
 They can self-pollinate or take pollen blown by the wind or transported by insects.

 Why not subscribe to my monthly gardening newsletter for free?